Get a free home energy plan today

 Find out how to buy the best boiler for your household.

-An immersion heater can be your primary water heating, for example if your home has electric heating.
+For some households, an immersion heater is the primary way of heating water, for example if your home has electric heating.

 Many homes have them as a back-up water heater for a central heating system.
 This means that, if your boiler fails, you still have a way to heat your water.

 Immersion heaters are typically 3kW.
-It costs around 77.2p to run one for an hour at current electricity prices.
+It costs around 83p to run one for an hour at current electricity prices.

-Over a year it could cost around £1,690.46 to heat enough water for a two to three-bedroom house with a shower or bath, plus £187.50 in typical daily electricity standing charges.*
+Over a year it could cost around £1,819 to heat enough water for a two to three-bedroom house with a shower or bath.*

 That's based on heating a 180-litre tank from 10°C to 60°C twice a day, taking around three hours each time.